Transparency

 500+.
 Industry-leading sample size; very stable.

-Source data is refreshed continuously by our collectors.
-When a new data point arrives — for any firm, from any source — the affected firm's aggregate rating recalculates automatically within seconds, no manual intervention required.
+Trustpilot data is refreshed by our collectors on a recurring schedule.
+When a new data point arrives, the affected firm's aggregate recalculates automatically — no manual intervention.

 - No firm can pay to alter its rating, increase its weight, or remove individual reviews.